cmarshman/Giftify/README.md

 ## Functionality
 This page uses two different third-party APIs (**Etsy** and **Algolia**).
 The Etsy API allows the user to search for items by a keyword, then displays the results directly on the home page.
-Once a term is searched, it is stored in a recent searches table, which will allow the user to click a button and return to that search.
+Once a term is searched, it is stored in a recent searches table, which will allow the user to click a button and return to that search later.

-Algolia allows the user to search through a pre-defined array of gifts.
+Algolia allows the user to search through a defined array of gifts.
 It also serves as an auto-complete function, which will start displaying results as soon as the first key is typed.

 Once the perfect gift is found, the gift-giver can click a link directing them to buy the item.